Convex relaxation approaches for high-dimensional optimal transport: Convex relaxations

 \subsection{Marginal relaxation}

 In this subsection, we present the marginal relaxation of \eqref{OT}, which approximates the high-dimensional transport plan in two steps, illustrated in Figures~\ref{fig:MF}–\ref{fig:HG}.
 Step 1 groups strongly correlated variables and constructs local couplings within each group.
-Step 2 introduces pairwise couplings across groups.
+Step 2 introduces pairwise couplings across groups. {Figure~\ref{fig:MF} depicts the first, mean-field step: instead of working with the full coupling of $(z_1,\ldots,z_K),$ we keep only the within-cluster couplings $\pi_k$ between $x_k$ and $y_k.$ Figure~\ref{fig:HG} depicts the second step, where pairwise couplings $\pi_{ij}$ are added along the reference graph to recover selected dependencies between clusters.}

 The problem \eqref{OT} can be equivalently written as follows

 We will relax the above conditions \eqref{consrmarg} and \eqref{consrPg} as some conditions on the marginals of $\pi.$

 \begin{itemize} \item {\bf OT marginal constraints:} We relax the marginal constraint \eqref{consrmarg} as the following conditions on $\pi_{ij}$